Tweeticoats/stash-vr-companion/README.md

 * **SBS** - Side by Side with the left eye taking up the left half of the video.
 This is the default for 3d video's.
 * **TB** - Up Down with the left eye taking up the top half of the video.

+## Additional filter categories
+The default categories are Recent, 2D and VR.
+You can pin a studio and performers by adding a string to the studio description and a tag to the performer.

+To pin a studio edit the studio in stash and add the string EXPORT_DEOVR to the description field for the studio.

+To Pin a performer edit the performer and add the tag export_deovr to the performer.

 ## Running in docker
 Configuration is done by providing environment variables to the docker container.